Are you a parent currently going through separation?

-The main purpose is to help people make informed choices about family separation that focus on the best interests of the children.
-Each session is led by facilitators experienced in helping families solve conflicts.
+Sessions are sponsored by the Ministry of Justice.
+Their purpose is to help people make informed choices about family separation that take into account the bests interests of children.
+Each session is led by facilitators experienced in helping families

 How adults and children experience the process of separation